Thames Valley Police recognised for reducing crime and tackling anti-social behaviour

 Thames Valley Police has also been recognised for its positive approach to improving and learning.
 The Force was commended for its approach to implement learning following Operation Bullfinch (a significant investigation into child sexual exploitation in Oxfordshire).
 The Force has made changes to the way it prevents, identifies, disrupts and investigates child sexual exploitation in order to protect vulnerable children.

 Finally, HMIC found that the Force’s crime data is generally accurate and can be trusted.
 Thames Valley Police is above the England and Wales average for compliance for reports of crimes which are subsequently recorded as crimes.
 Additionally, the Force’s accuracy of ‘no crime’ decisions is also above the national average.
-In the handful of instances where crimes has not been recorded accurately the Force has ensured that learning has been addressed and implemented.
+In the handful of instances where crimes have not been recorded accurately, the Force has ensured that learning has been addressed and implemented.

 Police and Crime Commissioner Anthony Stansfeld said: “I am delighted that the PEEL report has recognised that Thames Valley has seen one of the biggest reduction in crime and anti-social behaviour in England and Wales.
 This drop in crime has happened despite significant cuts to budgets.